gophertuts/go-basics/custom-import-paths/README.md

 #### Run GitLab Docker server:

+Disclaimer: GitLab says it's not guaranteed to work on Windows, so if you happen to use Windows.
+You can try this out, but not sure it's going to reproduce or work properly.

+You can though try it on Linux, i.e. Ubuntu

 ```bash
 # run the docker container and expose port 443 and 8000
 # don't forget to map the volumes correctly as shown below